klee/klee.github.io/docs/options.md

   - `=src:file`       - Log all instructions to file instructions.txt in format `[src, inst_id]`
   - `=compact:file`   - Log all instructions to file instructions.txt in format `[inst_id]`

-* `-debug-compress-instructions`  - Compress the `instructions.txt` file (**default=off**)
+* `-debug-compress-instructions`  - Compress the `instructions.txt` file (*default=off*)

 ## Memory Management

-KLEE explicitly intercepts calls for memory management (like `malloc()` and `free()`) and forwards to an existing memory allocators.
+KLEE explicitly intercepts calls for memory management (like `malloc()` and `free()`) and forwards them to a memory allocator.
 To change this behaviour, following options are provided:

 * `--allocate-determ`                  - Enable support to allocate memory deterministically for the executed application (*default=off*)
 * `--allocate-determ-size`             - For deterministic allocation, the buffer of the specified size is pre-allocated in MB (*default=100*)
-* `--allocate-determ-start-addres`     - Controls the required start address of the pre-allocated memory.
+* `--allocate-determ-start-address`    - Controls the required start address of the pre-allocated memory.
 This address has to be page aligned.
 If null is provided, the memory is mapped to an arbitrary address.
 * `--return-null-on-zero-malloc`       - Controls if a NULL pointer should be returned in case the size argument is zero (*default=off*)
 * `--red-zone-space`                   - Controls the space kept unused between two adjacent allocations in byte (*default=10*)

+_Deterministic allocation_ here means that KLEE internally uses `mmap` to pre-allocate memory at a fixed address.
+All allocations are then placed in this memory area.
+The advantage is that repeated executions of a program create the same addresses and the same queries.
+Obviously, this only works when the state selection heuristic between runs is identical and the same states are killed when KLEE runs out of memory.

 ## Making KLEE Exit on Events